tenquitran/OpenGLExamples/002_IndexBuffer/ReadMe.md

 # 002_IndexBuffer
 Renders a rectangular cuboid using an index buffer.
+Uses a camera.

 Uses the following third-party libraries:
 - GLEW (http://glew.sourceforge.net/)